 The USDA Logo

 The USDA logo is a graphic representation of the land - the foundation of all agriculture - and the Department's initials.
 The logo colors - dark green and dark blue - represent the essential elements of earth, air, and water.
 Together, these elements comprise the logo.
-The elements of the logo are not to be broken apart and used as individual graphics.Download logo files (ZIP, 418 KB)
+The elements of the logo are not to be broken apart and used as individual graphics.Download logo and lockup files (ZIP, 1.4 MB)

 The Official Seal